Money Market Funds Explained

 - Repurchase agreements

-Money market mutual funds offer a selection of products to investors.
+Money market funds offer a selection of products to investors.
 The net asset value is designed to stay at $1 per share.
 There have only been a couple of situations where the value has dropped below $1, including the financial crisis of 2008.

 Excess earnings on money market funds are distributed among investors via dividends.
 The $1 NAV is one of the primary motivators for investors, as it facilitates regular payments from fund managers to fund holders.